cudmore/triggercamera/readme.md

 ## Overview

+### Raspberry Pi

 The Raspberry Pi is a low cost ($35) computer that runs Linux.
 In addition to USB, ethernet, and HDMI connectors, the Raspberry Pi has a dedicated camera port and low level digital input and output (DIO).
 Both the camera and DIO pins can be programmed easily using Python.

+The Raspberry Pi provides an end-to-end open source system.
+Both the hardware and the low level software is provided by The Raspberry Pi Foundation and an active developer community.

+### Software implementation

+The software provided here will run a Raspberry Pi camera as a slave to other devices already in place for an experiment.
 Once the camera is armed, it will continuously record a circular stream of video in memory.
 When a trigger is received, the the video will begin being saved to disk.
 In addition to saving the video after a trigger, the video before the trigger will also be saved.
 This has the distinct advantage of given you a record of what your animal was doing  before a trial was started.
 In many cases, 'bad trials' can be found because there was a lot of movement (or some other abberent event) before a trial began.

 ## Parts list